modular/modular/KGEN/docs/public/programming-manual.md

 runs at compile time.
 It requires that its condition be a valid parameter expression, and ensures that only the live branch of the if is compiled into the program.
-This example also introduces the “`alias`” declaration, which is like ‘let’ but which is guaranteed to be evaluated at compile time value.
+This example also introduces the “`alias`” declaration, which is like ‘let’ but which is guaranteed to be evaluated at compile time.

 ### Mojo Types are just Parameter Expressions